 Saturday, April 13, 2013 – 21 km

 The air was still and hot today.
-The Gila River is respectable in size but always separated from the trail by either distance or a fence, so there were no opportunities to jump into its brown water.
-After winding alongside for awhile, the AZT passed through a basin, turned away and began a high traverse along a canyon.
+The Gila River is large by AZ standards but always separated from the trail by either distance or a fence, so there were no opportunities to jump into its brown water.
+After winding alongside for awhile, the AZT passed through a basin, turned away and began a high traverse alongside a canyon.

-Many scenic camping opportunities were available as long as you like waterless, rocky and windy – and who doesn’t?
-I was trying to be a disciplined thru-hiker today though, so I steeled my will and refused to let myself camp at 2:00 PM.
+Plenty of scenic camping opportunities were available as long as you like waterless, rocky and windy – and who doesn’t?
+I was trying to be a disciplined thru-hiker today though, so I refused to let myself camp at 2:00 PM.

 Around mile 15, someone had left a huge water cache of which ~40 litres were left.
 The jugs were tied together with twine, preventing empties from blowing away.
 After replenishing my water supply, I wrote a note of thanks from thru-hikers on one of the jugs.
 Then I considered writing a longer message.
 Then I considered covering every inch of the jugs with writing to creep people out.
-Then I realized that whoever had left the cache would not be impressed with that use of my time, and that I was procrastinating setting out because my pack was heavier again, so grudgingly I left.
+Then I realized that whoever had left the cache would not be impressed with that use of my time, and that I was procrastinating getting back on the trail because my pack was heavier again, so grudgingly I plodded away.

 The trail followed a ridge with stunning views.
 I saw a miniature tunnel that I think I could have fit through, but no one was around to give me $5 if I did.
-Around 4:00 PM I came across the most amazing campsite, and I wanted to camp there so much… I’m still disappointed that I didn’t.
-I found another nice spot later on, but that 4:00 PM one was truly epic.
+Around 4:00 PM I came across the most amazing campsite, but again it seemed too early to stop.
+I’m still disappointed that I didn’t camp there, even though I found another nice spot later on.
+Thru-hiking is an exercise of continually balancing speed and enjoyment.